eduardomcs12/odin-recipes/README.md

 2- Don't forget to use opening and closing quotation marks when using 'git commit -m' command.

 3- Use unordered lists when appending multiple different links so they don't go all on the same line.

+4- (CSS) External CSS seems to be the most useful way to add CSS to HTML since it uses a separate file (a .css archive) containing all the styles to attribute to HTML.
+To use it, 2 attributes are needed: <link rel> to indicate a relationship between the link and the HTML file and the <href> to use a relative or absolute path of your .css archive.

+5- (CSS) Selectors must always contain attributes inside " " which CSS rules will apply later on.

+6- (CSS) ID selectors must have an unique attribute.

+7- (CSS) Class selectors are able to have multiple classes at the same element separating their names using an whitespace.
+Multi-worded names must be separated using hyphen (-).